wackerfra/habit_iu/README.md

 <h2>2 Start the app</h2> </br>
 Open a Terminal session on the directory the app is stored.
-If you are on a Windows machine make sure to use "cmd" and not a powershell.
+If you are on a Windows machine make sure to use "cmd" and not a powershell. </br>
+Activate the virtual environment by typing <code>venv\Scripts\activate.bat</code> </br>
 Start the app by typing </br>
 <code>habit</code>